raden/end-point-blog/2025/01/getting-output-from-jps-with-nrpe.md

 This write up is just an example when we need to get the output from JPS (say, for whatever reason that we could not use the normal “ps” or “pgrep” command).

 There could be another way to solve this issue (which I might not be aware of).
-Also, as written in jps’ documentation - getting the output by parsing from jps’ output means we need to maintain the script given the new version of jps changed its output.
 The method which I shared above is just one of the ways to get jps’ report works with Icinga/Nagios plugin.
 Please let me know if you have experience with jps and Icinga/Nagios - and how do you handle the reporting.